Encrypt text with 12 methods: Caesar, Vigenère, XOR, Atbash, ROT13, Base64, Morse, Binary, Hex, Affine, Rail Fence ciphers

 The passphrase is stretched with a key-derivation function and the text sealed with authenticated AES-256, so it cannot be silently altered and is unreadable without the passphrase.
 It runs locally, the point of client-side encryption is that you do not have to trust the page hosting it.

-No. All encryption and decryption happens in your browser using the Web Crypto API.
-No data is transmitted.
+No. All transformation happens in your browser in plain JavaScript.
+Nothing is transmitted.

 Your text is processed locally in the browser.
 Nothing you paste or open is transmitted or logged.